-- Complete the following tasks in "Tasks to Complete Before Configuring Oracle Streams Replication" on page 1-18. - "Configuring an Oracle Streams Administrator on All Databases" on page 1-18 - "Configuring Network Connectivity and Database Links" on page 1-22 - "Setting Initialization Parameters Relevant to Oracle Streams" on page 1-24 - "Configuring the Oracle Streams Pool" on page 1-29 - Create ANYDATA queues to associate with the synchronous capture, if they do not exist.
-See "Creating an ANYDATA Queue" on page 6-1 for instructions.
+- Complete the following tasks in "Tasks to Complete Before Configuring Oracle Streams Replication". - "Configuring an Oracle Streams Administrator on All Databases" - "Configuring Network Connectivity and Database Links" - "Setting Initialization Parameters Relevant to Oracle Streams" - "Configuring the Oracle Streams Pool" - Create ANYDATA queues to associate with the synchronous capture, if they do not exist.
+See "Creating an ANYDATA Queue" for instructions.
 The queue must be a commit-time queue.
 The examples in this chapter assume that the queue used by synchronous capture is strmadmin.streams\queue.
 Create the queue in the same database that will run the synchronous capture. - Create ANYDATA queues to associate with the propagations that will propagate logical change records (LCRs) captured by the synchronous capture and apply processes that will dequeue and process LCRs captured by the synchronous capture, if they do not exist.
-See "Creating an ANYDATA Queue" on page 6-1 for instructions. - Create all of the propagations that will propagate LCRs captured by the new synchronous capture.
-See "Creating Oracle Streams Propagations Between ANYDATA Queues" on page 6-3. - Create all of the apply processes that will dequeue and process LCRs captured by the new synchronous capture.
-See "Creating an Apply Process for Persistent LCRs with DBMS\APPLY\ADM" on page 7-6.
-Configure each apply process to apply persistent LCRs by setting the apply\captured parameter to FALSE in the DBMS\ APPLY\ADM.
-CREATE\APPLY procedure.
-Do not start the apply process until after the instantiation performed in "After Configuring a Synchronous Capture" on page 5-21 is complete. - Ensure that the Oracle Streams administrator is granted DBA role.
+See "Creating an ANYDATA Queue" for instructions. - Create all of the propagations that will propagate LCRs captured by the new synchronous capture.
+See "Creating Oracle Streams Propagations Between ANYDATA Queues". - Create all of the apply processes that will dequeue and process LCRs captured by the new synchronous capture.
+See "Creating an Apply Process for Persistent LCRs with DBMS\APPLY\ADM".
+Configure each apply process to apply persistent LCRs by setting the apply\captured parameter to FALSE in the DBMS\APPLY\ADM.CREATE\APPLY procedure.
+Do not start the apply process until after the instantiation performed in "After Configuring a Synchronous Capture" is complete. - Ensure that the Oracle Streams administrator is granted DBA role.
 The Oracle Streams administrator must be granted DBA role to create a synchronous capture.

-Configuring a Synchronous Capture Using the DBMS\STREAMS\ADM Package
+5.2.2 Configuring a Synchronous Capture Using the DBMS\STREAMS\ADM Package

-When you run the ADD\TABLE\RULES or ADD\SUBSET\RULES procedure to create a synchronous capture, set the streams\type parameter in these procedures to sync\ capture.
+When you run the ADD\TABLE\RULES or ADD\SUBSET\RULES procedure to create a synchronous capture, set the streams\type parameter in these procedures to sync\capture.
 A rule created by the ADD\TABLE\RULES procedure instructs the synchronous capture to capture all data manipulation language (DML) changes to the table.
 A rule created by the ADD\SUBSET\RULES procedure instructs the synchronous capture to capture a subset of the DML changes to the table.

-- The source database is dbs1.example.com. - The synchronous capture that will be created uses the strmadmin.streams\queue queue. - The synchronous capture that will be created captures the results of DML changes made to the hr.departments table. - The capture user for the synchronous capture that will be created is the Oracle Streams administrator strmadmin.
+- The source database is dbs1.example.com. - The synchronous capture that will be created uses the strmadmin.streams\queue queue.

+- The synchronous capture that will be created captures the results of DML changes made to the hr.departments table. - The capture user for the synchronous capture that will be created is the Oracle Streams administrator strmadmin.

-Complete the following steps to create a synchronous capture using the DBMS\ STREAMS\ADM package:
+Complete the following steps to create a synchronous capture using the DBMS\STREAMS\ADM package:

-- 1. Complete the tasks in "Preparing to Configure a Synchronous Capture" on page 5-17. - 2.
-In SQL\Plus, connect to the dbs1.example.com database as the Oracle Streams administrator. - See Oracle Database Administrator's Guide for information about connecting to a database in SQL\Plus. - Run the ADD\TABLE\RULES or ADD\SUBSET\RULES procedure to create a synchronous capture.
+- 1. Complete the tasks in "Preparing to Configure a Synchronous Capture". - 2.
+In SQL\Plus, connect to the dbs1.example.com database as the Oracle Streams administrator.

+See Oracle Database Administrator's Guide for information about connecting to a database in SQL\Plus.

+3. Run the ADD\TABLE\RULES Or ADD\SUBSET\RULES procedure to create a synchronous capture.
 For example:

 '''

 BEGIN

 DBMS_STREAMS_ADM.ADD_TABLE_RULES(

 table_name => 'hr.departments',

 streams_type => 'sync_capture',

 streams_name => 'sync_capture',

 queue_name => 'strmadmin.streams_queue');

 END;

+/

 '''